Men Who Sit At the Screens

 In summary, the internet is where we share our stories and by doing so we challenge the dominant narratives, mirroring the findings of Campbell in regard to the narrative upheavals of traditional religions.
 What we need is a New Testament on men’s issues, one that will succeed the tired old story of male servitude to a quasi-aristocratic class of women.
 This process begins by understanding that the persuasiveness of stories will always trump clinical facts – despite their veracity.

-Men and women are after all story creatures, and it’s by this mode we can tell ourselves into existence beyond the restrictive stories that currently dominate the discussion on gender.
+Men and women are story creatures after all , and it’s by this mode we can tell ourselves into existence beyond the restrictive stories that currently dominate the discussion on gender.
 By that route, as Harry contended, we can change the world.

 Further Reading: